ericschulman/struct/README.md

 The following repositiory has solutions to the problems sets for Industrial Organization (ECO384K) and Structural Econometrics (ECO388E) at the University of Texas written in python written by Eric Schulman.

-Below are the topics covered by the various assignments are listed below.
+Below are the topics covered by the various assignments.
+Generally, I branched the repository based on the assignments I was working on concurrently.
+The folders labeled `_io` contain the code relevant to the industrial organization class.

 ## Homework 1
 1. IO HW1 - Demand estimation using Nested Logit, and Logit